yeshwanthsomu/Coronavirus-Tracker/README.md

 Welcome to a Coronavirus Tracker.

-This R Code will show you three components, Coronavirus in Top Countries, and Coronavirus in US States.
+This R Code will show you two components, Coronavirus in Top Countries, and Coronavirus in US States.

 The DailyCases.Rmd file shows the source code for all the analysis/cleaning and coding done for the visualization.